vhelin/wla-dx/doc/asmsyntax.rst

                     ; for WLALINK (so it's better to use \@ with labels inside ; a macro).

-To make local labels inside a ``.MACRO`` isolated, and the previous example to work, use the keyword ``ISOLATED`` ::
+To make un-named labels inside a ``.MACRO`` isolated, and the previous example to work, use the keyword ``ISOLATED`` ::

     .macro dummy isolated